Zotero Connector and Safari 13+

 We invested significant resources building a Safari App Extension version of the Zotero Connector, but due to what we believe to be a bug in macOS, Zotero app updates can cause the extension to become permanently disabled in Safari, requiring the Zotero app to be deleted from Applications and reinstalled.
-While the extension is fully usable, because of this bug, the new extension will remain available only as part of the Zotero beta until this macOS bug is fixed.
+While the extension is fully usable, because of this bug the new extension will remain available only as part of the Zotero beta until this macOS bug is fixed.

 Due to this problem and the general limitations of Safari App Extensions, for the best Zotero experience you may wish to use the Zotero Connector for Chrome or Firefox instead.
 Chrome and Firefox provide powerful extension frameworks that allow us to offer advanced functionality such as automatic proxy detection and automatic RIS/BibTeX import, features that weren't possible in Safari even before Apple further restricted what Safari extensions can do.